MarcToussaint/robotic/README.md

 make -C rai dependAll
 make -j4
 ```
-If for some reason that doesn't work, hopefully `make clean && make -j4` will do.
+This avoids a full make clean -- but if that doesn't work, hopefully `make clean && make -j4` will do.

 ## Tutorials